edtamarin/GAZ-RC/README.md

 Importantly, an HC-06 module was used instead of the Feasycom BT616.

 The car is controlled through a Teensy 4.0.
 I chose this board partly because it has some supprt for multithreading, and I wanted to separate communication and control so that they do not hinder each other.

 ## Software
 The code is developed in PlatformIO using the Arduino framework.
+Controlling the car is possible by using the Bluetooth Joystick Control app.